Sombode/Obsidian-Vault/Extracirricular/Science Olympiad/Remote Sensing/Surface Energy Interactions.md

 Regular water has distinct absorbance of [[NIR]] bands, no matter the type of body.
 Water conditions generally only appear in [[Visible Light]] bands.
 Water generally has high [[Transmittance]], especially with blue-green.
 Turbidity and dust particles can lower reflectance; other properties (chlorophyll, salt, etc.) also have some correlation to reflectance that can be measured.

+### Signatures/Responses

 **Spectral signatures** are another name for the measured spectral reflectance of an object, and are often used to determine various attributes/characteristics.
 They may also include *spectral emittance curves* (see [[Electromagnetic Waves#^bcf79e|here for more?]]).
 In contrast to **spectral response patterns**, signatures are more consistent/absolute (very similar otherwise).

 Spectral response patterns may be altered by *temporal* or *spatial* effects.
 Temporal effects change the object over time, which can include seasonal changes for plants.
-Spatial effects result in different
+Spatial effects result in different responses from the same feature at the same time at different places, as a result of factors such as climate or disease.

+The process of **change detection** seeks to measure/track the effect of temporal effects over time, such as observing the urbanization of an area.

+Spectral response patterns can also be influenced by the atmosphere, which among others can affect the *brightness* (radiance) of solar energy (the main example used here).
+Energy undergoes [[Attenuation]] (reduces) and the atmosphere also can reflect energy, adding *path radiance* to measured signals.
+Thus, the incoming radiance/irradiance follows:
+$$L_{tot}=\frac{pET}{\pi}+L_p$$
+Where $L_{tot}$ is total measured spectral radiance; $p$ is object reflectance; $E$ is irradiance on object, incoming energy; $T$ is transmission of atmosphere; $L_p$ is path radiance from the atmosphere.